nithya-kala/use-why-render/README.md

 # useWhyRender

-This React hook helps you identify what caused an re-render in your React component
+This React hook helps you identify what caused re-render in your React component

 ## Install